Adeeb08/TextArtify1/README.md

 # TextArtify1
-# TextArtify

-TextArtify is a simple web application that uses the Hugging Face API to generate images from text prompts.
+TextArtify1 is a simple web application that uses the Hugging Face API to generate images from text prompts.
 It provides an easy-to-use interface powered by Gradio.

 ## Project Description

-TextArtify allows users to input a textual description and receive a generated image based on that description.
+TextArtify1 allows users to input a textual description and receive a generated image based on that description.
 This project utilizes the `sd-community/sdxl-flash` model from Hugging Face's API to perform the image generation.

 ## Getting Started